jieggii/wg-node/docs/project-structure-and-architecture.md

 The project architecture consists of two parts (and docker containers):

 - **wg-node-app** - web server which listens for API requests and manages WireGuard config & connections.
-- **wg-node-mongox** - MongoDB instance where information about clients' is stored.
+- **wg-node-mongo** - MongoDB instance where information about clients' is stored.
   MongoDB's data directory will be mounted to `./.mongo-data` by default.

 ## Project directories and files (essentials)